-The Request for modification should include a justification for the changes, an explanation on their consequences for the project implementation, the solution proposed to tackle them and avoid similar deviations in the future, where applicable, and also the date the modification is intended to produce effects.
+The Request for modification should include a justification for the changes, an explanation on their consequences for the project implementation, the solution proposed to tackle them and avoid similar deviations in the future, where applicable.
 The Request for modification has to be based on the latest approved Application Form.